harrysyz99/4501-project/README.md

 Visualization 1: NYC Complaint Trends (for animation to work, please trust the markdown)
 Objective: Analyze top 3 complaint types from October 1st, 2022, to September 30th, 2023, and visualize their daily frequency.

-Details: Create a visualization showing daily complaint counts for the top 3 complaint types over the specified timeframe.
+Details: Create a visualization showing daily complaint counts for the top 3 complaint types over the specified timeframe. (one line chart and one animated bar chart)

 Visualization 2: Common Complaints in 10027
 Objective: Explore the top 10 complaints in zip code 10027 from October 1st, 2018, to September 30th, 2023.